s3664099/ComputerBattleGamesPython/readme.md

 I have yet to try it out though.
 No, it didn't work as I hoped it would.

+**Keyboard**
+There is a python package called [keyboard](https://pypi.org/project/keyboard/).
+This has a number of functions one of them involving detecting key presses.
+However, there are a couple of problems:

+1) When the key is pressed, it still appears on the screen (it doesn't with Inkey)
+2) It will detect specific keys as opposed to general keypresses (though I believe it can detect that)
+3) It will detect a key, not a combination of keys (though I looks like that is possible as well)
+4) You require root privileges to access the command, otherwise an error will be thrown

+I attempted to use it on one of the games, but unfortunately it didn't work as expected.

 <ins>Computer Crash</ins>
 I had already converted a number of the games across, but since I was using it for practice, silly me didn't save a copy, or upload it to github.
 As such, when my laptop failed, the linux partitions on the